-Genital warts are viral sexually transmitted disease (STDs).
+Genital warts are viral sexually transmitted diseases (STDs).

 Genital warts generally appear one to eight months following viral exposure.
 Usually, they cause few symptoms like pain or discomfort, but for most are painful.

 The transmission occurs during sexual activity.
-They can become visible to the naked eye only after several weeks or months.
-They may be very small.
-The top of the growths may look like cauliflower or being umbilicated in the middle.
-They may occur as a cluster of warts, or just a single wart.
-Rarely, however, they can multiply into large clusters, in someone with a suppressed immune system.
+Warts can only become visible to the naked eye after several weeks or months.
+They can be tiny.
+The top of the growths may look like cauliflower or umbilicated in the middle.
+They may occur as a cluster of warts or just a single wart.
+Rarely, however, they can multiply into large clusters in someone with a suppressed immune system.

 Genital warts on males may appear in the following areas:

 For females, these warts may appear:

 Genital warts may also appear on the lips, mouth, tongue, or throat of a person who has had oral sexual contact with a person who has warts.

 Most of the time, we cannot see warts in females.
 However, they may still cause symptoms, such as: